München Hauptbahnhof: New construction in the 1880s

 The opening of the line from Munich to Ingolstadt in 1867, the Munich–Mühldorf–Simbach and the Munich–Grafing–Rosenheim lines in 1871 and the Munich–Buchloe in 1873 created further capacity problems.
 Thus, two projects were developed: Friedrich Bürklein planned another wing station.
 The other option was a new building, requiring the demolition of the Ostbahnhof.
 They chose the second option.
 So from 1877 to 1883 under the leadership of Carl Schnorr von Carlsfeld, Jacob Graff and Heinrich Gerber, a new concourse was built with 16 tracks.
 Carl Schnorr von Carlsfeld was responsible for the redesign of the tracks, Jacob Graff was the site manager of the building and Heinrich Gerber was in charge of the construction.
-The old hall was twice the size of the new, so that the front part of it remained as the main hall.
+The old hall was twice the size of the new one, so that the front part of it remained as the main hall.
 The other premises were extended.
-The project was completed at the end of the 1883.
+The project was completed at the end of 1883.

 The Munich Centralbahnhof precinct was divided into three station sections.
 The first section, which was also called the inner section, took over passenger, express freight, and small freight operations.
 The middle section at Arbeitersteg ("workers' bridge", now called Donnersberger Bridge) contained wagonload operations and the marshalling yard.
 The outer section ended at the Friedenheimer Bridge and included locomotive and carriage sheds and the central workshop.
 The station was 2.9 km long up to its last crossover and 580 m wide at its widest point.
 There were 226 sets of points, 42 turntables and 82.3 km of tracks.